Are PWD Hypoallegenic?

 But it must also be noted that different breeds of dog and even variations from dog to dog within the same breed will produce less or different proteins that trigger allergies.
 This means that you can react to one dog and not react to another dog of the same breed.

-If the proteins in a dog's skin, saliva and urine is the same and you react to the dog then you may find that a dog is not for you.
+If the proteins in a dog's skin, saliva and urine are the same and you react to the dog then you may find that having a dog is not for you.
 If your reaction is limited we tend to find that it may be easier to live with and overcome the protein in dander rather than the protein in the saliva and urine.
 If you are allergic to the protein in saliva it must be remembered that it will be constantly present on the dog’s hair where they have licked/groomed themselves and on all surfaces, door handles, objects around the home.
 The protein in urine will also be constantly on the dog's feet and coat.
 There may be more ways to reduce the allergy to dander but fewer ways to minimise the allergy to saliva and urine.

 There are ways of Minimising Allergens